F.A.Q.

 How to modify schema manually?

 directory.
+It will be executed after the Tortoise schema initialization.
 For example, here's how to create a Timescale hypertable:

 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;